SpawnZ1337/SimplexityTool/applications/content/README.md

 * `<` is a reserved character in HTML.
 Use `&lt;` instead.
 * `>` is a reserved character in HTML.
 Use `&gt;` instead.

-Like you may notice, I also use placeholders in `{` `}`.
+You should also note that I use placeholders in `{` `}`.
-These placeholders are used to fill in the dates or the content that the user has filled into the form fields near the top of the page.
+These placeholders are used to fill in the dates or the content that the moderator has filled into the form fields called 'details of new user' at the top of the page of the page.
 The following placeholders are being used:
 * **{game-name}** - The name of the game, selected in the first dropdownlist
 * **{forum-name}** - The forum name of the new trialist, filled into the corresponding text box